journeyman electrician practice test

 Strategies for Test Day

 • Arrive early and prepared.
-Bring valid ID and your NEC codebook (if your state allows it).
-Review the rules ahead of time so there are no surprises.
+Bring a valid photo ID, your exam authorization, and your NEC codebook if your state allows it.
+Review the testing rules ahead of time so there are no surprises.

 journeyman exam mistakes